+Actuarial Assumptions

-Actuarial Assumptions - The total OPEB liability was determined by an actuarial valuation as of June 30, 2019, using the following actuarial assumptions:
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2019 and rolled forward to June 30, 2020 using the following actuarial assumptions:

-Actuarial cost method Entry age normal, level percent of pay, calculated on individual employee basis Asset valuation method Market value of assets Projected payroll increases 3.25% to 13.50%, based on years of service, including inflation Investment rate of return 7.25%, net of OPEB plan investment expense and margin for adverse deviation including inflation Mortality ERB members: RP-2000 Combined Healthy Mortality Table with White Collar Adjustment (males) and GRS Southwest Region Teacher Mortality Table (females) PERA members: RP-2014 Combined Healthy Mortality
+Actuarial cost method Entry age normal, level percent of pay, calculated on individual employee basis Asset valuation method Market value of assets Actuarial assumptions: Inflation 2.50% for ERB; 2.50% for PERA Projected payroll increases 3.25% to 13.50%, based on years of service, including inflation Investment rate of return 7.25%, net of OPEB plan investment expense and margin for adverse deviation including inflation Health care cost trend.
+Health care cost trend rate 8.00% graded down to 4.50% over 14 years for Non-Medicare medical plan costs, 7.50% graded down to 4.50% over 12 years for Medicare medical plan costs, and 7.00% graded down to 4.50% over 10 years for Medicare Advantage Mortality ERB members: RP-2000 Combined Healthy Mortality Table with White Collar Adjustment (males) and GRS Southwest Region Teacher Mortality Table (females) PERA members: RP-2014 Combined Healthy Mortality

-Rate of Return - The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which the expected future real rates of return (net of investment fees and inflation) are developed for each major asset class.
+Rate of Return

+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which the expected future real rates of return (net of investment fees and inflation) are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses and a risk margin.
 The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before investment expenses, used in the derivation of the long-term expected investment rate of return assumptions.